-Courtney and I have made travelling part of our daily lives so finding inspiration on where to stay and what to do is not so easy as many might think.
+We made traveling part of our daily lives so finding inspiration on where to stay and, what to do is not so easy as many might think.

-If we need a bit of help narrowing down exactly what you’re looking for, start reading articles or searching for what type of holiday you’re going for.
+If we need a bit of help narrowing down exactly what you’re looking for, start reading articles or search for what type of holiday you are going for.
 Is it to be close to the ocean?
 Do you want to be near nature?
-Or, does the country side fancy your travel lust?
+Or, does the countryside fancy your travel lust?

-Once you’ve established what holiday you in for, start organising by looking at your budget, or which season is more appropriate to go in.
+Once you established the holiday you in for, start organising by looking at your budget, or which season is more appropriate to go in.
 I will go into more detail with this travel series over time but don’t overthink things too much because the minute you do, you end up opting out of giving yourself or your family a well deserved holiday.

 If it’s the first time that you taking a holiday, start small.
-By small I mean going to a place that’s an hour drive away and ask yourself why you want to go there and, how long do you want to be there?
+By small, I mean going to a place that’s an hour drive away and ask yourself why you want to go there and, how long do you want to be there?

 Until the next Travel Series.